20000705/st-hello-world/Report.md

 #### How it was done
 The function accepts a callable transformation and applies it to all elements in the selected row.
 A lambda function was used to normalize a row by subtracting its mean and dividing by its standard deviation.

-#### Verification
+#### Results and Validation
-After transformation, the normalized row has a mean close to zero and a standard deviation close to one, confirming correct behavior.
+After normalization, the transformed row had a mean close to zero and a standard deviation close to one.
+This confirms that the normalization process was applied correctly.
+Other rows in the matrix remained unchanged.

 ---